picfight/pfcwallet/rpc/documentation/api.md

 **Stability:** Unstable: It is unknown if the consensus RPC client will remain used after the project gains SPV support.

-___

-#### `DiscoverAddresses`

-The `DiscoverAddresses` method performs BIP0044 address discovery for the wallet with optional account discovery using the loaded consensus RPC server (required for querying for known used addresses).
-Account discovery requires the wallet to be unlocked in order to derive account hardened extended pubkeys, and thus the private passphrase must be passed as a parameter when performing this action.
-Account discovery is typically only required when reseeding a wallet.
-Address discovery begins at the provided starting block hash.
-If none is provided, then the current network's genesis hash will be used.

-**Request:** `DiscoverAddressesRequest`

-- `bool discover_accounts`: In addition to syncing addresses for already derived accounts, also look ahead for other used accounts.

-- `bytes private_passphrase`: The private passphrase to unlock the wallet when account discovery is enabled.

-- `bytes starting_block_hash`: The hash of the first block checked for address and account usage.
-This must also be a valid hash of a main chain block.

-**Response:** `DiscoverAddressesResponse`

-**Expected Errors:**

-- `FailedPrecondition`: The wallet or consensus RPC server has not been opened.

-- `InvalidArgument`: A zero length passphrase passphrase was specified when account discovery was enabled, or the passphrase was incorrect, or if an invalid starting block hash is provided.

-**Stability:** Unstable

-___

-#### `SubscribeToBlockNotifications`

-The `SubscribeToBlockNotifications` method associates the wallet with the consensus RPC server, subscribes the wallet for attached block and chain switch notifications, and causes the wallet to process these notifications in the background.

-**Request:** `SubscribeToBlockNotificationsRequest`

-**Response:** `SubscribeToBlockNotificationsResponse`

-**Expected Errors:**

-- `FailedPrecondition`: The wallet or consensus RPC server has not been opened.

-**Stability:** Unstable

-___

-#### `FetchHeaders`

-The `FetchHeaders` method fetches main chain block headers from the opened consensus server client.
-The response includes the hash and height of the first new block added to the main chain, if any.
-This is the block that a rescan should begin at.

-**Request:** `FetchHeadersRequest`

-**Response:** `FetchHeadersResponse`

-- `uint32 fetched_headers_count`: The number of new headers attached to the main chain.

-- `bytes first_new_block_hash`: The hash of the first new block added to the main chain.
-Only non-null when `fetched_headers_count` is not zero.

-- `int32 first_new_block_height`: The height of the first new block added to the main chain.
-Only non-zero when `fetched_headers_count` is not zero.

-- `bytes main_chain_tip_block_hash`: The hash of the main chain tip block after the fetched headers have been applied to the previous tip.

-- `int32 main_chain_tip_block_height`: The height of the main chain tip block after the fetched headers have been applied to the previous tip.

-**Expected errors:**

-- `FailedPrecondition`: The wallet or consensus RPC server has not been opened.

-**Stability:** Unstable
-___

-#### `FetchMissingCFilters`

-The `FetchMissingCFilters` method fetches any missing committed filters for blocks in the wallet's main chain.

-**Request:** `FetchMissingCFiltersRequest`

-**Response:** `FetchMissingCFiltersResponse`

-**Expected errors:**

-- `FailedPrecondition`: The wallet or consensus RPC server has not been opened.

-**Stability:** Unstable
-___

-#### `RescanPoint`

-The `RescanPoint` returns the block hash at which a rescan should begin (inclusive), or null when no rescan is necessary.
-A non-null rescan point indicates that blocks currently in the main chain must be checked for address usage and relevant transactions.

-**Request:** `RescanPointRequest`

-**Response:** `RescanPointResponse`

-- `bytes rescan_point`: The current hash of the rescan point.

-**Expected Errors:**

-- `FailedPrecondition`: The wallet or consensus RPC server has not been opened.

-**Stability:** Unstable
-___

-#### `SpvSync`

-The `SpvSync` method begins the spv syncing process.
-It will stream back progress to provide feedback on the current state of the wallet loading/bringup.
-This is a long lived RPC and only end when canceled or upon received an error.

-**Request:** `SpvSyncRequest`

-- `bool discover_accounts`:  Whether or not the wallet should attempt to discover accounts during discovery.
-This requires the private passphrase to be set as well and will error otherwise.

-- `bytes private_passphrase`: The current private passphrase for the wallet.
-  This is only required if discover_accounts is set to true and will error otherwise.

-- `repeated string spv_connect`: When given a list of addresses, the wallet in spv mode will no longer attempt to use DNS address discovery to seek out other persistent peers and instead use the ones specified here as persistent peers.

-**Response:** `stream SpvSyncResponse`

-- `bool synced`: This streamed update response denotes whether the wallet is synced or not.

-- `SyncNotificationType notification_type`: This denotes what type of notification has been sent by the wallet.

-- `FetchHeadersNotification fetch_headers`: This contains all the information for a fetch headers notification response.
-In any other case it will be set to nil.

-- `FetchMissingCFiltersNotification fetch_missing_cfilters`: This contains all
-  the information for a fetch missing cfilters notification response.
-In any other case it will be set to nil.

-- `RescanProgressNotifiction rescan_progress`: This contains all the information for a rescan progress notification.
-In any other case it will be set to nil.

-- `PeerNotification peer_information`: This contains information about the current state of the wallet's peers.

-**Expected Errors:**

-- `FailedPrecondition`: The wallet or consensus RPC server has not been opened.
-  The private passphrase does not successfully unlock the wallet.
-The string provided to spv_connect is not a valid address or port.

-- `InvalidArgument`: The private passphrase is incorrect.

-**Stability:** Unstable

-#### `RpcSync`

-The `RpcSync` method begins the syncing process via rpc connection to a daemon.
-It will stream back progress to provide feedback on the current state of the wallet loading/bringup.
-This is a long lived RPC and only end when canceled or upon received an error.

-**Request:** `RpcSyncRequest`

-- `string network_address`: The host/IP and optional port of the RPC server to connect to.
-IP addresses may be IPv4 or IPv6.
-If the port is missing, a default port is chosen corresponding to the default pfcd RPC port of the active PicFight network.

-- `string username`: The RPC username required to authenticate to the RPC server.

-- `bytes password`: The RPC password required to authenticate to the RPC server.

-- `bytes certificate`: The consensus RPC server's TLS certificate.
-If this field has zero length and the network address describes a loopback connection (`localhost`, `127.0.0.1`, or `::1`) TLS will be disabled.

-- `bool discover_accounts`:  Whether or not the wallet should attempt to discover accounts during discovery.
-This requires the private passphrase to be set as well and will error otherwise.

-- `bytes private_passphrase`: The current private passphrase for the wallet.
-  This is only required if discover_accounts is set to true and will error otherwise.

-- `repeated string spv_connect`: When given a list of addresses, the wallet in spv mode will no longer attempt to use DNS address discovery to seek out other persistent peers and instead use the ones specified here as persistent peers.

-**Response:** `stream RpcSyncResponse`

-- `bool synced`: This streamed update response denotes whether the wallet is synced or not.

-- `SyncNotificationType notification_type`: This denotes what type of notification has been sent by the wallet.

-- `FetchHeadersNotification fetch_headers`: This contains all the information for a fetch headers notification response.
-In any other case it will be set to nil.

-- `FetchMissingCFiltersNotification fetch_missing_cfilters`: This contains all
-  the information for a fetch missing cfilters notification response.
-In any other case it will be set to nil.

-- `RescanProgressNotifiction rescan_progress`: This contains all the information for a rescan progress notification.
-In any other case it will be set to nil.

-- `SyncingStatus syncing_status`: Various properties to describe the current state of syncing the wallet is currently performing.
-Once synced, this will be set to nil.

-**Expected Errors:**

-- `InvalidArgument`: The network address is ill-formatted or does not contain a valid IP address.

-- `InvalidArgument`: The private passphrase is not supplied, but discoveraccounts is requested.

-- `InvalidArgument`: The username, password, or certificate are invalid.
-This condition may not be return `Unauthenticated` as that refers to the client not having the credentials to call this method.

-- `Unavailable`: The consensus RPC server is unreachable.

-- `FailedPrecondition`: A consensus RPC client is already active.

-- `FailedPrecondition`: The wallet or consensus RPC server has not been opened.

-- `FailedPrecondition`: The private passphrase does not successfully unlock the wallet.

-**Stability:** Unstable

 ## `WalletService`